Separation for Unmarried Couples

 Are we married under common law?

-If you and your partner entered into a common law marriage in Pennsylvania, the process of separating property during a split is somewhat easier.
+If you and your partner entered into a common law marriage in states that recognize it, the process of separating property during a split is somewhat easier.
 Partners who are married under common law have the same rights to joint property and investments as other married couples.

 Do I need a lawyer?

 If you have no joint property and no children, you may not have any legal matters to address when separating from a long-term partner.
-But if you have property or children and you are in Pennsylvania or New Jersey, then talk to a lawyer at Petrelli Law about your rights during and after your separation.
+But if you have property or children, contact Petrelli Previtera to discuss your rights during and after your separation.